dwainscheeren/dwains-lovelace-dashboard/docs/index.md

 > @Scotty — love your theme, hope you enjoy the coffee :-)

+> @Chrisiesmit93 — Thanks for all the hard work on your theme and the support you give to everyone!
+Keep up the good work :)

 > @canedje — Beautifull theme

 > @smithtec — Thanks for all the hard work on your theme and the support you give to everyone!
 Keep up the good work :)